ArranStrange/black-book-frontend/src/components/Nav/docs/search-bar-notes.md

 ### handleSearchSubmit

 - Prevents the page from reloading
-- Constructs a `searchQueryObject` from current states
+- Creates a `searchQueryObject` from current states
 - Calls `onSearch` with the query object
 - Resets dropdowns
 - Scrolls the page to the top